Monastery of Saint Vlash: History

 On April 4, 1967, a violent anti-religious campaign was launched.
-By a resolution of the Central Committee of the Party of Labour of November 22, 1967, Albania was declared the first country in the world where any expression of religious worship was prohibited by the Constitution.
+By a resolution of the Central Committee of the Party of Labour of November 22, 1967, Albania was declared an atheist state, being the first country in the world where any expression of religious worship was prohibited by the Constitution.
 They decided to demolish the monastery.
 However, local residents, who were supposed to be involved in the demolition, refused to destroy the monastery.
 Then the destroyers attracted Komsomol members from another city and came to the monastery secretly.
 The monastery of Saint Vlash was the first cultural object to be destroyed, and after it other places of worship of all religions were destroyed.

-But even after the destruction, the Orthodox continued to visit this place, light candles around the perimeter of the destroyed churches and pray here.
+But even after the destruction, the Orthodox Christians continued to visit this place, light candles around the perimeter of the destroyed churches and pray here.
 According to Metropolitan John (Pelushi), “Only a fragment of one building survived — part of two walls but no roof — and a few trees.
 You could not even discern the shape of the former church, though secretly people continued to climb the hill at night in order to pray.
 It was recognized as a sacred place".

-In 1996, the monastery was revived and in the same year the Holy resurrection Seminary of the Albanian Orthodox Church, founded in 1992, moved here.
+In 1996, the monastery was revived and in the same year the Holy Resurrection Seminary of the Albanian Orthodox Church, founded in 1992, moved here.
 Restoration of the temple and the surrounding complex continued until 2001.
 The Seminary was transformed into a theological Academy, where not only men but also women study; a medical center was created at the monastery, and an orphanage was opened.